mcjauregui72/CNN_MedImageClassification/README.md

 6. Defining one Dense and one Dropout layer before defining an output layer capable of producing a four-class classification.

-7. We defined but din't compile and train mod_first_model and mod_second_model, because we would chain them in the chained_model  DO WE END UP TRAINING THE TWO SUbmodels before we train the COMPOSITE MODEL???????
+7. We defined but didn't compile and train mod_first_model and mod_second_model, because we would train them as one chained model, chained_model.

 8. Chaining mod_first_model and mod_second_model by: